derykmakgill/511/_posts/2019-11-26-craig-sorcerers-stone.md

 title: Craig Wright's 'Harry Potter and the Sorcerer's Stone'
 ---

+I've been listening to the Harry Potter books with my newborn recently because the narrator's voice seems to have a calming effect on him.
+To keep myself entertained during today's doctor checkup, I imagined Craig Wright as Harry Potter and for whatever reason found myself wildly entertained.

+This article is purely satire and should not be taken as a statement of fact by its author.
+Please don't sue me.

+---

 Professor Nick Snape stood at the front of the room, looking criminally.
 “There will be no foolish wand-waving or silly incantations in this class.
 As such, I don’t expect many of you to appreciate the subtle science and exact art that is potion-making.
 However, for those select few who possess, the predisposition…I can teach you how to bewitch the mind and ensnare the senses.
 I can tell you how to bottle fame, brew glory, and even put a stopper in death.”

 Craig’s hand shot up.